The historical child abuse inquiries and what happens next

 There have been claims for many years about paedophiles in powerful places and establishment attempts to cover-up their actions.

-The government's principal probe - a sweeping, independent inquiry looking at how public bodies dealt with these types of allegations - has run into problems before it has even started work.
+The government's principal probe - a sweeping, independent inquiry looking at how public bodies dealt with these types of allegations -ran into problems before it has even started work.

 What sparked the inquiries and what happens next?